-The Breaker is a martial arts manhwa about Si-Woon, a high school student who is bullied and will do anything to to become stronger, and Chun Woo, a martial arts master who’s in hiding because an underground martial arts society called the Martial Arts Clan Union is after him.
+The Breaker is a martial arts manhwa about Si-Woon, a high school student who is bullied and will do anything to become stronger, and Chun Woo, a martial arts master who’s in hiding because an underground martial arts society called the Martial Arts Clan Union is after him.
 Because of this, he ends up taking cover as a substitute teacher.
 These two cross paths, one thing leads to another, and Chun Woo ends up training Si-Woon.

-While this story is very much about their relationship, it's also about their individual stories.
-There are other elements at play too since the The Breaker's story also involves an underground organization and the clans that exist within it.
+While this story is very much about their relationship, it’s also about their individual stories.
+There are other elements at play too since The Breaker‘s story also involves an underground organization and the clans that exist within it.

 I really love the two main characters in this story.
 Chun Woo in particular adds a lot of humor to The Breaker.
 He’s always messing around and acting a fool, and he makes me laugh a lot, especially in his interactions with his coworker, Miss Bae, but when it’s time for him to get serious, you don’t want to mess with him.
 He has this duality to his personality that makes him really intriguing.